DmitriyRF/NewTheme/README.md

 <p>Registers theme support for menu.
 Registers a navigation menu location for a theme.</p>
 <h3>Display menu in theme</h3>
 <p>Displays a navigation menu and set menu arguments as parametrs</p>
+<h3>Creating Headers and Footers</h3>
+<p>Separate header and footer in different files, where some page start in header.php  and some page end in footer.php</p>